mihaj/mihaj.github.io/cv.md

 permalink: /cv
 ---

-_.NET & DevOps Engineer -- Cloud Specialist -- Team Enabler_
+_.NET & DevOps Engineer_

 - **Languages:** Slovenian (native), English (professional)
 - **Web:** [mjc.si](https://mjc.si/blog/), [mihajakovac.com](https://mihajakovac.com), [QAToolKit](https://qatoolkit.io)
 - **Social:** [LinkedIn](https://www.linkedin.com/in/mihajakovac/), [Github](https://github.com/mihaj)

-At heart I am a deeply analytical person with strong passion for problem solving.
+At heart I am a deeply analytical person with a strong passion for problem-solving.
 I invest a lot of time in reading and learning new skills.

-I am an experienced .NET backend developer (freelance/contractor) with an extensive knowledge and over a decade of experience in coding and delivering business solutions to a wide audience from Hotels, Energy sector and B2B Marketplaces.
+I am an experienced .NET backend developer (freelance/contractor) with an extensive knowledge and over a decade of experience in coding and delivering business solutions to a wide audience from Hotels, Energy sector, and B2B Marketplaces.

 I am a zealous advocate of **Agile** methods and continuous delivery of software.

 From the application usability standpoint, I like the UX principles of Steve Krug which were greatly described in his book "Don't make me think".

-I am passionate about **Domain-Driven Design**, **Clean architecture** and strongly support discipline of **software testing**.
+I am passionate about **Domain-Driven Design**, **Clean architecture** and strongly support the discipline of **software testing**.

-I have strong experience in Microsoft stack, and have developed many solutions with **Microsoft .NET** and **Azure**.
-Including, `ASP.NET`, `C#`, `MVC`, `.NET Core 2.x-3.x`, `.NET 5`, `.NET 6`, `SQL Server`, `Azure DevOps`, `Visual Studio App Center`.
+I have strong experience in Microsoft stack and have developed many solutions with **Microsoft .NET** and **Azure**.
+Including, `ASP.NET`, `C#`, `MVC`, `> .NET 2.x`, `.NET Core 2.x-3.x`, `> .NET 5`, `SQL Server`, `Azure DevOps`, `Visual Studio App Center`.

 I am a certified Microsoft **MCP**, [MCSD App Builder](https://www.youracclaim.com/badges/46cb2f06-64f1-4784-b321-2dd3c092d2b8), [Azure Developer Associate](https://www.youracclaim.com/badges/adc48026-470d-47a8-a766-cbe192904957) and [Azure DevOps engineer](https://www.youracclaim.com/badges/671077ef-4b52-4b5c-ba5a-8bed04819678).